Selling a House in South Carolina: Tax Implications

 Depreciation recapture is an important part of selling investments:

-• Depreciation Recapture: When you sell, the IRS takes back some of the depreciation you claimed, taxing it as ordinary income.
+- Depreciation Recapture: When you sell, the IRS takes back some of your claimed depreciation, taxing it as ordinary income.

 For more details on real estate investments, contact Turner Home Team.
 We buy houses directly for cash, offering a seamless and hassle-free selling experience.